-- Reduction in existing Club GFA from 8,500m2 to 3,035m2 - 597 Residential Units in total (comprising an assumed mix of 144 x 1 bed, 385 x 2 bed, 68 x 3 bed) plus small commercial area of 740m2 GFA. - □ 6,404m2 GFA Supermarkets - □ 1,096m2 GFA Mini / Majors - □ 5,572m2 GFA Retail specialty stores - □ 2,817m2 GFA Medical - □ 2.968m2 GFA Leisure facilities - 1,568 on-site parking spaces, comprising 851 spaces for the residential, 24 for the commercial office area on the residential land parcel and 693 car parking spaces for the club / retail / supermarket / leisure / medical component. - Removal of existing roundabout at the intersection of Woolooware Road North / Captain Cook Drive and creation of new eastern set of traffic signals along the prolongation of Woolooware Road North.
+- Reduction in existing Club GFA from 8,500m2 to 3,035m2 - 597 Residential Units in total (comprising an assumed mix of 144 x 1 bed, 385 x 2 bed, 68 x 3 bed) plus small commercial area of 740m2 GFA. - □ 6,404m2 GFA Supermarkets - □ 1,096m2 GFA Mini / Majors - □ 5,572m2 GFA Retail specialty stores - □ 2,817m2 GFA Medical - □ 2,968m2 GFA Leisure facilities - 1,621 on-site parking spaces, comprising 928 spaces for the residential component [comprising 100 visitor spaces, 803 resident spaces and 25 spaces for the commercial office area on the residential land parcel] and 693 car parking spaces for the club / retail / supermarket / leisure / medical component.
+The 928 car parking spaces on the residential component comprise 883 'under cover' and 45 on-street spaces. - Removal of existing roundabout at the intersection of Woolooware Road North / Captain Cook Drive and creation of new eastern set of traffic signals along the prolongation of Woolooware Road North.
 Retail existing service station / Fitness First access arrangements and provide additional access to the service station from the northern end of Woolooware Road. - New traffic signal controlled access from Captain Cook Drive approximately 170m offset to the west of Woolooware Road roundabout intersection to serve the new club / retail development.